GcMAF

 Asp432Glu and rs4588 encoding Thr436Lys – change the amino acid

 sequence and alter the protein function.
-They are common enough to
+They are common enough

-generate population-wide constitutive differences in vitamin D
+to generate population-wide constitutive differences in vitamin

-D (25OHD).
-Whether these variants also influence the role of
+25-hydroxyvitamin D (25OHD).
+Whether these variants also

-vitamin D in an immunologic milieu is not known.
-However, the
+influence the role of vitamin D in an immunologic milieu is not

-issue is relevant, given the immunomodulatory effects of DBP and
+known.
+However, the issue is relevant, given the

-the role of protracted innate immune-related inflammation in
+innate immune-related inflammation in response to tissue injury

-response to tissue injury or repeated infection.
-Indeed, DBP and
+or repeated infection.
+Indeed, DBP and vitamin D may jointly or

-vitamin D may jointly or independently contribute to a variety of
+independently contribute to a variety of adverse health outcomes

-adverse health outcomes unrelated to classical notions of their
+unrelated to classical notions of their function in bone and

-function in bone and mineral metabolism.
-This review summarizes
+mineral metabolism.
+This review summarizes the reports to date

-the reports to date of associations between DBP variants, and
+of associations between DBP variants, and various chronic and

-look simultaneously at vitamin D and its carrier in relation to
+simultaneously at vitamin D and its carrier in relation to

 genotypes and adverse health outcome should be encouraged.